• Skip to primary navigation

 In the Bird Orchard, fourteen varieties of native trees and shrubs provide fruit for numerous bird visitors.
 Spindle, rowan and yew thrive, while honeysuckle and bryony, along with herbaceous plants such as woody nightshade and wild strawberry provide rich pickings for birds for at least six months of the year.

 Sparrowhawks, tawny owls, and red kite are among the birds of prey that frequent Boundary Brook looking for prey.
-Green and spotted woodpeckers can be heard drumming on the more mature trees, exotic ring-necked parakeets have been spotted, rare redpoll and siskin have been recorded, and if you keep a very sharp eye out, you may spot the UK’s smallest bird: the goldcrest!
+Green and spotted woodpeckers can be heard drumming on the more mature trees, exotic ring-necked parakeets visit, rare redpoll and siskin have been recorded, and if you keep a very sharp eye out, you may spot the UK’s smallest bird: the goldcrest!

 Help us record the birds of Boundary Brook